Volunteer with Children in Mexico

 - Placement locations: Guadalajara, Ciudad Guzman

-- Types of care projects: Care centers for disabled children, kindergartens, rehabilitation center for street children, childcare centers
+- Types of care projects: Care centers for disabled children, kindergartens, childcare centers

 - Age of children: 0 - 15

 - Number of people cared for: Varied